adamtaber/Soliloquy/README.md

-# twitter-clone
+# social-media-site

-*NAME HERE* is a social media app built with Node, Express, and React.
+This project is a social media site built with Node, Express, and React.
 Data is stored in a Postgresql database, with the exception of images, which are stored using Cloudinary.
 The project's API uses Apollo GraphQL.
 The project can easily be setup and run using Docker.

 Features of this project include: